Akinesia112/album_cover_arrangement/README.md

         failCount ← failCount + 1
         continue

-      // 3.4 ensure all corners inside mask if not CornersInsideMask(rx, ry, s, maskImg) then failCount ← failCount + 1
+      // 3.4 Ensure all corners inside the mask if not CornersInsideMask(rx, ry, s, maskImg) then failCount ← failCount + 1
         continue